-The westernmost of the Indian Reservoirs.
-Depending on water levels, can be good for waterbirds, shorebirds, or gulls.
-The grassland along the road on the western side of the reservoir is quite good, and in season you may see Horned Larks, longspurs, Mountain Plovers, coyotes, jackrabbits and deer here, or even tarantulas, rattlesnakes or box turtles if you are lucky!
+The westernmost of this group of reservoirs.
+Depending on water levels, it can be good for waterbirds, shorebirds, or gulls.
+The grassland along the road on the western side of the reservoir is quite good, and in season you may see Horned Larks, longspurs, Mountain Plovers, coyotes, jackrabbits and deer here.

 Habitat: Pond/Lake/Reservoir, Tamarisk, Hedgerow/Shelterbelt, Grassland/Prairie

 Directions: The Nee So Pah complex is south of Eads on the west side of US 287.
 To get to Jett Lake, turn west off US 287 onto the dirt road 1.5 miles north of CR E. Jett Lake can be scanned from this road several hundred yards to the north (private property; do not leave the road).
 Following this road as it curves south and west will take you to the corner from which you can scan Nee So Pah from the east.
 If you continue south on this road to CR C, then turn right (west) for a mile, then right (north) on CR 40, you can access the west side of Nee So Pah.

 Delorme: 99 C6-C7

 Dates of Access: Open from Sept.
 1 through end of Feb.
 Must check in and out at Queens check station from Nov 1 to end of waterfowl season.

 Admission: A valid hunting or fishing license or a State Wildlife Area Pass is required for everyone 16 or older to access any State Wildlife Area or State Trust Land leased by Colorado Parks and Wildlife.

 Restrictions: Obey CPW rules and regulations; be aware of hunters in season